 Spicy dried shrimps sambal or more commonly known locally as “hae bee hiam” (alternate spellings: hay bee hiam/hei bi hiam) is a popular condiment in Singapore and South East Asia.
-I use my base home-made sambal belacan and stir fry it with chopped dried shrimps, shallots and garlic.
-It’s spicy, savoury and so addictive on its own with steamed white rice.
+I use my base home-made sambal belacan (pictured below) and stir fry it with chopped dried shrimps, shallots and garlic.
+It is spicy, savoury and so addictive on its own with steamed white rice.
 It’s also commonly used in stir fries such as sambal long beans.

 I love this, and it is very versatile!

 Mmm This looks so good!
 I want to try it!

 I want some now!
 I love that in loti :)

 The hae bee hiam is good even to eat with just only white rice, I like it :)

 I always have a stash in my fridge!
 So versatile!